News Archive

 Public art and health buildings guidance and advice

 The result of our recent work with ixia, the public art think-tank, has recently been published.
-"Public Art and Health Buildings: Review and Guidance" will be of interest to anyone involved in commissioning public art for health initiatives.

 Read more